- 70% of businesses remain confident about business growth post-Brexit, but worry short term

 Improving negotiation skills also ranked as the biggest priority amongst businesses before the Brexit deadline, with many sighting it to be a key priority when it came to safeguarding profits and reducing overheads.

-Huthwaite International has published a report looking at five key elements businesses can implement to increase sales success in times of economy uncertainty.
+Huthwaite International has published a white paper looking at five key elements businesses can implement to increase sales success in times of economy uncertainty.
 These include:

 - Confidence through coaching